 It looks like there was a problem contacting the store.
 Please try reloading your browser.
 If the problem persists try contacting us at firstname.lastname@example.org

 A lovely deep red color, darker than many previous years.
-On the nose, spicy and savory, with notes of chaparral and star anise over wild grapes and brambly black fruit.
-On the palate, flavors of dark chocolate-covered cherries, juniper spice, and ripe fresh figs. A lovely tannic richness emphasizes salty minerality on the long finish.
-Deep, complex, and built for the long term.
+On the nose, notes of warm spices, dark cherries, and chocolate.
+The palate is gentle, with vibrant plum skin and cocoa powder notes, chalky minerality, and dusty tannins at the end.
+A lovely tannic richness emphasizes salty minerality on the long finish.
+Deep, complex, elegant, and built for the long term.
 Decant this if you're drinking it now, or wait and drink any time over the next two decades.

 - Adelaida District Paso Robles

 - 14.0% Alcohol by Volume

 - 16% Syrah